By Sunil Gupta, MD

 A number of potential barriers can prevent people with diabetes from obtaining DR exams—including insurance, misunderstanding the exam’s purpose, lack of access to an eye care provider, and general hardships related to an appointment; such as transportation and time off work.

 Virtually all of these difficulties are eliminated by bringing retinal imaging into the primary care setting.

 “Patients really enjoy having the convenience of being able to see their physician and have an eye exam at the same time all in one location,” says James Bonucchi, DO, ECNU, FACE, an endocrine consultant at Missouri-based CoxHealth, which implemented the technology in 2016.
 “It is saving our patients time away from work by being able to have a screening exam in the office.”

-IRIS’ retinal imaging technology is straightforward, allowing nearly any clinical or administrative employee to perform a DR exam after a short training period.
-The screening typically takes fewer than five minutes and most of the time doesn’t require patients’ eyes to be dilated.
+The process used to capture images, which are then uploaded into the IRIS cloud-based system, is straightforward allowing nearly any clinical or administrative employee to perform a DR exam after a short training period.
+Capturing an image of both eyes typically takes fewer than five minutes and most of the time doesn’t require patients’ eyes to be dilated.